mkavulich/ccpp-doc/CCPPtechnical/source/ParamSpecificOutput.rst

 over the number of hours specified by the user in variable ``fhzero`` in the ``&gfs_physics_nml`` portion of the namelist file ``input.nml``.
 Variable ``fhzero`` must be an integer (it cannot be zero).

 This example namelist selects all tendencies from microphysics processes, and all tendencies of temperature.
+The naming convention for ``dtend_select`` is explained in the next section.

 .. code:: fortran